s-matthies/simple-prose/README.md

+# Simple Prose

+A simple prose builder for constructing text content from individual sentences, enhanced with weather data integration.

+## Overview

+**Simple Prose** provides a flexible way to construct text content by registering and combining sentences.
+It serves two main purposes:

+1. **Basic Text Construction**: A simple system for building text content from individual sentences
+2. **Weather Integration**: Enhanced functionality to incorporate real-time weather data into your text content

+### Key Concepts
+- Simple sentence composition
+- Flexible text construction
-# simple-prose - Weather Text Generator
+- Weather data integration

+## Weather Integration

-A Java application that converts weather data into natural language text, combining a simple prose processing library with OpenWeather API integration.
+Converts weather data into natural language text, combining a simple prose processing library with OpenWeather API integration.
-Available via GitHub Packages, it provides formatted weather information for different cities in a readable, prose format.
+It provides formatted weather information for different cities in a readable, prose format.

-## Features
+### Features

 - Fetch real-time weather data for any city worldwide
 - Convert weather data into natural language sentences